 Open Utility will be running a consultation to ensure that the service suits the needs of a wide range of stakeholders, including demand-response aggregators, battery manufacturers, energy suppliers, distributed generators, project developers, electric vehicle manufacturers and technology suppliers.
 The company is currently in talks with a number of DNOs about joining a trial later this year.

 The development grant from BEIS was awarded through the department’s Energy Entrepreneurs Fund (EEF).
-Open Utility was previously granted EEF funding to trial a peer-to-peer energy trading service in 2014.
+Open Utility was granted EEF funding in 2014 to trial a peer-to-peer energy trading platform called Piclo.
+The platform was launched in partnership with Good Energy in 2015.